amemetov/sdc-term1-prj1-lane-lines/README.md

 * night or even sunny day
 * when a camera is not placed close to the center of a lane
 * when a car is changing a lane
-* straight lines is poor model for winding roads
+* straight lines is a poor model for winding roads

 I tried to solve the last pointed case (winding roads at the Challenge case) using quadratic function, but it gave very unstable result.
 I think because my edge/lines detector did not detect all necessary lines.